 Being able to make phone calls in the car is nothing new.
 It's been possible for years thanks to Bluetooth so the Phone section of Apple's CarPlay is perhaps the least exciting.
 That said, you couldn't possibly have something like CarPlay without the ability to make and receive calls so it's a fundamental part of the system too.

 There are several ways to make a phone call using CarPlay, the first of which is to press the voice control button on your steering wheel, after which you can tell Siri to call the name of the person you wish to contact.

-You can also opt to find the contact yourself, or type in the number on the keypad yourself.
-In order to do this, you'll need to tap the Phone icon and head to the "Show Contacts" in the top right of the Siri screen.
+Alternatively, you can tap the Phone icon in the CarPlay apps menu.
 From here, five tabs will appear at the top of the car's touchscreen: Favourites, Recents, Contacts, Keypad, Voicemail.

 The tabs replicate what you would see within the same five tabs at the bottom of the Phone app on your iPhone.
 Therefore, whoever your favourites are on your iPhone will be the same ones that appear on the CarPlay screen.
-Arrows on the right of the CarPlay screen allow you to scroll and there is also an A-Z button within the Contacts tab that when pressed will pull up each letter of the alphabet on your car's display, allowing for easier searching.
+Arrows on the left of the CarPlay screen allow you to scroll and there is also an A-Z button within the Contacts tab that when pressed will pull up each letter of the alphabet on your car's display, allowing for easier searching.
+Alternatively, you can select the "Ask Siri to Make a Call" option at the top of the Contacts page.